TonioGela/blog/content/testing-typelevel-toolkit.md

 ```
 {%end%}

-The last bit needed was a way to add to the scripts' body which version of the artifact we were publishing right before the testing step and which Scala version we were running on, in order to test it properly.
+The last bit needed was a way to add to the scripts' body **which version of the artifact we were publishing right before the testing step and which Scala version we were running on**, in order to test it properly.
 The only place were this **(non-static)** information was present was the build itself, but we needed to have them **as an information in the source code**.
 We definitively needed some sbt trickery to make it happen.

-There is an unspoken rule about the Scala community (or in the sbt users community to be precise) that you may already know about: "If you need some kind of sbt trickery, [eed3si9n] probably wrote a sbt plugin for that".
+> There is an **unspoken rule** about the Scala community (or in the sbt users community to be precise) that you may already know about:
+>
+> _If you need some kind of sbt trickery, **[eed3si9n]** probably wrote a sbt plugin for that_.

 This was our case with [sbt-buildinfo], a sbt plugin whose punchline is "_I know this because build.sbt knows this_".
 As you'll discover later, **sbt-buildinfo has been the corner stone of our second and more exhausting approach**, but what briefly does is generating Scala source from your build definitions, and thus makes build information available in the source code too.

-As `scalaVersion` and `version` are two information that are injected by default, we just needed to add the plugin into `project/plugins.sbt` and enabling it on `tests` in the build:
+As `scalaBinaryVersion` and `version` are two information that are injected by default, we just needed to add the plugin into `project/plugins.sbt` and enabling it on `tests` in the build:

 {% codeBlock(title="projects/plugins.sbt") %}
 ```scala